lucacorbucci/PUFFLE/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 """

+- git submodule init
+- git submodule update

 Then, we can add all the dependencies:

-- git submodule add anonymous_repo
-- cd DPL
-- poetry build
-- cd ..
 - poetry install